wjhou/ICon/README.md

 ```

 ## Stage 2: Report Generation
-There are two parameters required to run the code of report generation:
+Two parameters are required to run the code of report generation:
 - debug: whether debugging the code (0 for debugging and 1 for running)
 - date: date of running the code
 ```